indreshattri/KrayZ/README.md

 # KrayZ
-A Multiplayer game using NodeJs
+A Multiplayer game built in Javascript, Html5-canvas, CSS and NodeJs.